With this exercise guide, you will learn to understand how the refractive index changes according to the water content of honey.

-- Serially dilute the honey by taking 5 mL of the 2x solution and placing it in 4x vials, mix well.
-Take 5 mL from 4x solution and add it to 8x vial, mix well.
-Take 5 mL from 8x solution and set it to 16x vial, mix well.
+- Serially dilute the honey by taking 5 mL from the 2x solution and adding it to the 4x vial, mix well.
+Take 5 mL from the 4x solution and add it to the 8x vial, mix well.
+Take 5 mL from the 8x solution and add it to the16x vial, mix well.
 See pictures of the dilutions, (See Figure 1).
-Note: You should end up having 5 mL of each solution except 16x, which is 10 mL.
+Note: You should end up having 5 mL of each solution except the16x, which is 10 mL.

 - Prepare a dilution series for honey No 2 by repeating the above procedure (See Figure 1).
-2).
-Note: Make sure to label the vial with honey No 2 this time: Take a NanoCuvette ™ and write down the cuvette number in the specified table (Appendix 1)
+Note: Make sure to label the vials with honey No 2 this time: Take a NanoCuvette ™ and write down the cuvette number in the specified table (Appendix 1).

 - Measure the NanoCuvette™ in air (empty cuvette).